-The attorney client privilege during a corporate internal investigation be help the company to prevent further violations, adopt better business practices that minimize risk, and certainly allowing corporate management full access to information in order to make informed decisions.
+The attorney-client privilege during a corporate internal investigation helps the company to prevent further violations, adopt better business practices that minimize risk and certainly allowing corporate management full access to information in order to make informed decisions.

 All contractors should focus on minimizing business disruption, improving public relations and improving the government’s perception of you as a contractor.
-The most important aspect of developing internal investigations is to avoid being charged with a criminal liability or potential civil liability or fines.
+The most important aspect of developing company investigations is to avoid being charged with criminal liability or potential civil liability or fines.

-When you conduct an inspection or an internal investigation, you should conduct it as though there were an actual government investigation taking place.
+When you conduct an inspection you should conduct it as though there was an actual government investigation taking place.

 - Taking proactive measures will almost always minimize liability in the long run

-- You always to want to make sure that if there is an ongoing federal investigation that your internal investigation does not tamper with witnesses or evidence.
+- You always want to make sure that if there is an ongoing federal investigation against your company that your internal investigation does not tamper with witnesses or evidence.